-Or, they can inform the Insolvency Service that they agree to a “disqualification undertaking” – this means the director voluntarily disqualifies themselves and so this ends the court action.
+Or, they can inform the Insolvency Service that they agree to a “disqualification undertaking” – this means the director voluntarily disqualifies themselves, which ends the court action.

-The disqualification undertaking requires the former director to sign a document that sets out the unfit conduct they have been accused of while being a director.
+The disqualification undertaking requires the former director to sign a document stating the unfit conduct they have been accused of while being a director.

 Whichever route is taken, since disqualification is a serious matter, many directors will choose to take legal advice at an early stage.